 Much like a sports team or a business, leadership in a community association starts from the top.
 So how can your Board exhibit strong leadership in your community?
 Below are several key qualities that make a good leader:

-- Emphasizing Teamwork: Your Board can achieve success by acting as a team (consider participating in team building exercises), prioritizing the interests of the community ahead of the interest of any individuals, and playing to the strengths of each individual board member.
+- Emphasizing Teamwork: Your Board can achieve success by acting as a team (consider participating in team building exercises), prioritizing the interests of the community ahead of any individuals, and playing to the strengths of each board member.
 The ability to effectively delegate, based on the individual strengths of each board member, is a key trait for any board president.

 Your board should consider adopting a code of conduct, and compliance with the code of conduct should become a pillar of the culture of the board and community.

-- Commitment and Determination: Board Members can prove their commitment by familiarizing themselves with the community’s governing documents and applicable Arizona laws; attending, participating in and being prepared for board meeting and meetings of the members; and, committing to a code of conduct.
+- Commitment and Determination: Board Members can prove their commitment by familiarizing themselves with the community’s governing documents and applicable Arizona laws; attending, participating in, and being prepared for board meetings and meetings of the members; and, committing to a code of conduct.

-- Communication: The ability to communicate is absolutely vital to having strong leadership in your community association.
+- Communication: The ability to communicate is vital to having strong leadership in your community association.
 Communication is the tool used to translate many of the qualities discussed above.
 It is paramount that board members learn to effectively communicate with one another.
-Take time to learn the personalities or your fellow board members and tailor your communications in a manner that will resonate with them.
+Take time to learn the personalities of your fellow board members and tailor your communications to resonate with them.
 To that end, the board may even want to consider using personality tests (e.g. DISC personality test) as a tool to improve communications.
 The board must also learn to effectively communicate with the membership and association managers/vendors/contractors/employees, etc. Here are a few suggestions to improve communication:

-- Think about the message you are trying to send and organize your thoughts in a clear and concise manner to communicate that message effectively
+- Think about the message you are trying to send and organize your thoughts clearly and concisely to communicate that message effectively.

 Association documents a Community Association Leader Must Follow

-- Operations Manual: The association history, governing documents, current contracts, and “need to know information” when kept in one place becomes the institutional history for the association.
+- Operations Manual: The association history, governing documents, current contracts, and “need to know information” when kept in one place becomes the institutional history of the association.

 - Annual Meeting of the Members: Must be held at least once a year.

-- Board Packet with Agenda: Providing a board packet prior to the board meeting assists board members in having a prepared board ready to discuss business in a professional manner.
+- Board Packet with Agenda: Providing a board packet before the board meeting assists board members in having a prepared board ready to discuss business professionally.

-- Minutes: Minutes of a board meeting are taken, approved by the board and made available to the membership in a timely manner.
+- Minutes: Minutes of a board meeting are taken, approved by the board, and made available to the membership promptly.
 Minutes are the official record of the meeting and should include actions taken, not discussion.

 What type of leader are you?